David-Vandensteen/neocore/README.md

 ```

-* Now copy the next command and replace `%USERPROFILE%\myGame` with your real path.
+* Now copy the next command and replace `%USERPROFILE%\myGame` with your real path
 ```cmd
 set project="%USERPROFILE%\myGame"